StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-#### But they were included in Matthew's genealogy specifically to showcase God's surpassing grace towards mankind {#the-supposed-scandal-of-a-prostitute-in-the-line-of-christ-but-they-were-included-in-matthew-s-genealogy-specifically-to-showcase-god-s-surpassing-grace-towards-mankind}
+#### But they were included in Matthew's genealogy specifically to showcase God's surpassing grace towards mankind {#the-supposed-scandal-of-a-prostitute-in-the-line-of-christ-but-they-were-included-in-matthews-genealogy-specifically-to-showcase-gods-surpassing-grace-towards-mankind}

 {{< properties
 stags="Genealogy of Christ > Women in the line of Christ > Showcase God's surpassing grace"